-The SFF of a system is defined as the ratio of the rate of safe failures to the total failure rate of the system.
+The SFF of a system is defined as the ratio of the rate of safe and dangerous detected failures to the total failure rate of the system.

 According to IEC 61508, the maximum achievable SIL of a system is partly determined by the hardware fault tolerance HFT and the safe failure fraction SFF of the system.